JetBrains/teamcity-sdk-docs/topics/server-side-object-model.md

 ## Build lifecycle

-When build is triggered it is added to the build queue (`jetbrains.buildServer.serverSide.BuildQueue`).
-While staying in the queue and waiting for a free agent it is represented by `jetbrains.buildServer.serverSide.SQueuedBuild` interface.
+When build is triggered it is added to the build queue [`jetbrains.buildServer.serverSide.BuildQueue`](http://javadoc.jetbrains.net/teamcity/openapi/current/jetbrains/buildServer/serverSide/BuildQueue.html).
+While staying in the queue and waiting for a free agent it is represented by [`jetbrains.buildServer.serverSide.SQueuedBuild`](http://javadoc.jetbrains.net/teamcity/openapi/current/jetbrains/buildServer/serverSide/SQueuedBuild.html) interface.
 Builds in the queue can be reordered or removed.
-To add new build in the queue use addToQueue() method of the `jetbrains.buildServer.serverSide.SBuildType`.
+To add new build in the queue use the `addToQueue()` method of the [`jetbrains.buildServer.serverSide.SBuildType`](http://javadoc.jetbrains.net/teamcity/openapi/current/jetbrains/buildServer/serverSide/SBuildType.html).

 A separate thread periodically tries to start builds added to the queue on a free agent.
 A started build is removed from the queue and appears in the model as `jetbrains.buildServer.serverSide.SRunningBuild`.
-After the build finishes it becomes `jetbrains.buildServer.serverSide.SFinishedBuild` and is added to the build history.
-Both __SRunningBuild__ and __SFinishedBuild__ extend common interface: `jetbrains.buildServer.serverSide.SBuild`.
+After the build finishes it becomes [`jetbrains.buildServer.serverSide.SFinishedBuild`](http://javadoc.jetbrains.net/teamcity/openapi/current/jetbrains/buildServer/serverSide/SFinishedBuild.html) and is added to the build history.
+Both __SRunningBuild__ and __SFinishedBuild__ extend common interface: [`jetbrains.buildServer.serverSide.SBuild`](http://javadoc.jetbrains.net/teamcity/openapi/current/jetbrains/buildServer/serverSide/SBuild.html).

-There is another entity `jetbrains.buildServer.serverSide.BuildPromotion` which is associated with build during the whole build lifecycle.
+There is another entity [`jetbrains.buildServer.serverSide.BuildPromotion`](http://javadoc.jetbrains.net/teamcity/openapi/current/jetbrains/buildServer/serverSide/BuildPromotion.html) which is associated with build during the whole build lifecycle.
 This entity contains all information necessary to reproduce this build, i.e. build parameters (properties and environment variables), VCS root revisions, VCS root settings with checkout rules and dependencies. __BuildPromotion__ can be obtained on the any stage: when build is in the queue, running or finished, and it always be the same object.

 ## Accessing builds

 A started build (running or finished) can be found by its' id (buildId).
-For this you should use `jetbrains.buildServer.serverSide.SBuildServer` method.
+For this you should use [`jetbrains.buildServer.serverSide.SBuildServer#findBuildInstanceById(long)`](http://javadoc.jetbrains.net/teamcity/openapi/current/jetbrains/buildServer/serverSide/SBuildServer.html#findBuildInstanceById(long) method.

 It is also possible to find build in the build history, or to retrieve all builds from the history.
-Take a look at __SBuildType#getHistory()__ method and at `jetbrains.buildServer.serverSide.BuildHistory` service.
+Take a look at __SBuildType#getHistory()__ method and at [`jetbrains.buildServer.serverSide.BuildHistory`](http://javadoc.jetbrains.net/teamcity/openapi/current/jetbrains/buildServer/serverSide/BuildHistory.html) service.

 <note>